jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 (3) A person who enters, or remains in, a TAB venue in breach of a regulation made under this section must be treated as having committed an offence under section 4 of the Trespass Act 1980 and is liable accordingly.
 (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-### 100 Regulations relating to exclusion of problem gamblers from TAB venues and racecourses
+### 100 Regulations relating to exclusion of problem gamblers from betting
 (1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
-  (a) prescribing 1 or more procedures to enable a TAB operator or a racing club to identify problem gamblers:
+  (a) prescribing procedures to enable TAB NZ, TAB operators, and racing clubs to identify problem gamblers:
-  (b) prescribing procedures for prohibiting identified problem gamblers from entering a TAB venue or a racecourse:
+  (b) prescribing procedures for prohibiting identified problem gamblers from—
+    (i) entering TAB venues or racecourses:
+    (ii) accessing any betting products or services provided by TAB NZ:
-  (c) prescribing procedures for removing a person who a TAB operator or a racing club has reasonable grounds to believe is a problem gambler:
+  (c) prescribing procedures for removing a person who a TAB operator or a racing club has reasonable grounds to believe is a problem gambler from a TAB venue or a racecourse:
   (d) ensuring that access to TAB venues and racecourses by identified problem gamblers is restricted:
-  (e) prescribing 1 or more procedures that must be completed by a problem gambler as a condition of re-entry to a TAB venue or a racecourse.
+  (e) prescribing procedures that must be completed by an identified problem gambler as a condition of—
+    (i) re-entry to a TAB venue or a racecourse:
+    (ii) resuming access to any betting products or services provided by TAB NZ.
 (2) Regulations made under subsection (1) must—
   (a) specify the grounds on which a person may be identified as a problem gambler:
   (b) set out the steps to be taken to identify a person as a problem gambler: